davidosomething/dotfiles/mac/README.md

         1. `pyenv activate neovim2`
         1. `pip install neovim`
 - run [bootstrap/terminfo.sh](../bootstrap/terminfo.sh) (added terminfo for iterm with italics support)
-- Install `gpgtools` from brew cask (using GPG suite since it provides `gpg-agent` and can store passphrase in keychain with minimal cfg on El Capitan)
+- Install `gpgtools` from `brew cask` (it provides `gpg-agent` and can store passphrase in keychain with minimal work)
-    - Import keybase public/private keys into gpg
+    - Import keybase public/private keys into gpg using the pref pane.
-    - Setup local gitconfig to sign commits
+    - Setup `local/gitconfig` to sign commits

 ## Reduce desktop icon size